Beit Sefer

 We offer weekly Hebrew classes currently taught via Zoom, with 6th and 7th graders preparing for their Bar or Bat Mitzvot with Rabbi Mills.
 Sunday cultural enrichment classes will be held at CBJ and sometimes off site, led by Rabbi Mills.
 Activities will include community volunteering, as well as artistic, culinary, and musical components that promote learning and understanding of holiday observances as well as both modern and traditional Jewish customs.

-For more information contact Devon Fernald at beitsefer@cbjplymouth.org.
+For more information contact Rabbi Mills at beitsefer@cbjplymouth.org.

 We are gearing up for a great 2023-2024 year at Beit Sefer.
 Here is the updated school calendar.